 Types of Kale

-- Common Curly Kale – This is a common American variety that has a range of bluish green color in the leaves – with the edges of the leaves frilling at the end.
+- Common Curly Kale – This is a typical American variety with a range of bluish-green color in the leaves – with the edges of the leaves frilling at the end.

 - Lacinato Kale (includes Dinosaur Kale and Tuscan Kale) – This kale has longer, darker leaves (unlike most common varieties).

 - Thomas Jefferson grew this type of kale in his garden.

 - Dwarf blue curled – Dwarf varieties are often more manageable than other, larger varieties, which can grow up to two feet when they’re mature.
 Dwarf varieties are recommended if you’re planning to grow your kale on a windowsill or balcony.

 - Red Russian – This variety of kale is known for being semi-sweet and tasting good raw.